openstack-archive/tripleo-ipsec/README.md

 * `ipsec_algorithm`: Defines the encryption algorithm to use in the phase2alg configuration option for the tunnels.
 Defaults to: `aes_gcm128-null`.
   The possible values should be checked in libreswan's documentation.
+* `ipsec_configure_vips`: Determines whether or not the role should configure the tunnels for the VIPs.
+Defaults to: `true`.
 * `ipsec_skip_firewall_rules`: Determines whether the role should skip or not the firewall rules.
 Defaults to: `false`.
 * `ipsec_uninstall_tunnels`: Determines whether the role should remove the IPSEC